 7. You don’t need board certification.
 I gave up mine because I did not find that it was helpful.
 You can be in-network as a preferred provider with insurance companies without board certification (only one in my region requires board cert).
 You CAN take insurance without board certification.
 (FYI: NPs have less training and are practicing independently in many states without residency or board certification.
 You can do it too.)

 8. You must live YOUR dream in medicine.
 You didn’t enter medicine on whim.
 Jennifer, remember YOUR dream that you shared at the retreat.
 The dream that brought you to med school in the first place.
 Be true to yourself.
 Though you want to finish what you started and don’t want to “throw other residents under the bus,” your primary goal should be to pursue your dream.
 Save yourself.
 Then save others.
+For more help contact our free physician helpline.

 Though I struggle with abuse sometimes, I am able to recover because I am actively seeking help.
 I have a very good support system.
 So my strategic and well-thought out decision is to stay.
 I will seek help constantly and the next 2 years will be better.
 Completing residency will open doors for me so I can live my dream to my highest potential.